-50mm lenses are sometimes referred to as “nifty fifty” prime lenses.
+50mm lenses are sometimes referred to as “nifty fifty” prime lenses, especially if you are purchasing any of the Nikon 50mm lenses that they have available.
 Generally, they aren’t so pocket-friendly, yet many novices and professional photographers love including them in their kit.

 Such lenses offer super-fast apertures and a fixed field of view.
 Hence, they can be used for various photography needs that include low-light shooting, macro, portrait photography, and more.